janjasplan/devops24/examinations/04/README.md

 How can we make the web server start with an addition of just one line to the playbook above?

+**Answer**
+To make the web server start immediately, I added the line `state: started` under the task "Ensure that nginx is started at boot".
+Without this line, the service would only be enabled to start on the next system boot, meaning we would have to restart the machine for Nginx to run.

 # QUESTION B

 You make have noted that the `become: true` statement has moved from a specific task to the beginning of the playbook, and is on the same indentation level as `tasks:`.

 What does this accomplish?

+**Answer**

+The `become: true` statement is placed at the playbook level, meaning all tasks in the playbook will be executed with elevated (root) privileges.
+If we instead place `become: true` under a specific task, only that particular task will run as root.

 # QUESTION C